 “I heard him sweeping the outside,” Kehoe said of McGrath.
 “I just started grabbing as many gears as I could.
 I said, ‘I’m not going to lose this moto by a wheel.'”

 While testing suspension at a spot called Railroad Canyon, Bones remembers trying out a setting he called ‘B-7’.
-Kehoe loved it but the two spent a week trying to ‘beat it’, testing speak for improving a setting further.
-No matter how hard he tried, Bones couldn’t make it better and Kehoe ended up running B-7 for the entire motocross season.
-As Kehoe and McGrath approached the finish line launch at Gatorback, Bones walked into the middle of track.
+Kehoe loved it, but the two spent a week trying to ‘beat it’, testing speak for improving a setting further.
+No matter how hard he tried, Bones couldn’t make it better, and Kehoe ended up running B-7 for the entire motocross season.
+As Kehoe and McGrath approached the finish line launch at Gatorback, Bones walked into the middle of the track.

 In the moment, he was more miffed about how he could have spaced on walking to the finish line.
 He got caught up in the race between Kehoe and McGrath.
 “It was a really killer moto between those two,” Buckley said.
 “You could almost feel it was Kehoe’s last grasp at a moment of glory.”
 He didn’t realize he had taken an image that would proudly hang on the walls of both Pro Circuit and American Honda 25 years later.